Penske Racing

 Josef Newgarden

-Home | Biography | Up Close | Career Highlights | Firsts/Wins/Poles | Series Total By Season | 2024 Stats | Race by Race Records | Team Members
+Home | Biography | Up Close | Career Highlights | Firsts/Wins/Poles | Series Total By Season | 2026 Stats | Team Members

 Josef Newgarden

 Since joining Team Penske in 2017, Newgarden has been one of the most consistent and productive drivers in INDYCAR.
-Entering the 2025 season, he has earned 28 wins, 17 poles and two series championships over the last eight seasons racing for the team.
-Along the way, Newgarden has emerged as the best oval racer in the series winning 17 times on those circuits with at least one victory at each oval, except the Milwaukee Mile that returned to the series schedule in 2024.
+Entering the 2025 season, he has earned 29 wins, 18 poles and two series championships over the last nine seasons racing for the team.
+Along the way, Newgarden has emerged as the best oval racer in the series winning 18 times on those circuits with at least one victory at each oval, except the Milwaukee Mile that returned to the series schedule in 2024.
 He nearly became the first driver to sweep every oval race in a single season in 2023 before an incident at World Wide Technology Raceway ended his opportunity.
 Each of his Indianapolis 500 wins came on thrilling, last-lap passes that have forever etched his name into the fabric of the legendary event.

 Newgarden began his racing career when he was 13 years old as he won numerous karting titles between 2006-2008 at New Castle (Ind.)
 Motorsports Park.
 After racing in Europe for a few years, he returned to the United States in 2011 and captured the Indy Lights series championship as he posted five wins and 10 podium finishes in 14 starts.
 The performance opened the door for Newgarden as he began competing in the NTT INDYCAR SERIES in 2012.